 What does the levy cost, by the numbers?

 - It is not a new tax.
 It is a renewal of an existing tax last approved by voters in 2011.
-That 5-year approval ends December 31, 2016.
+That 5-year approval ends December 31, 2021.
 There is a long history of strong support for the Tri-County Mental Health & Recovery Levy.
-In 2011, voters overwhelmingly approved the measure, with nearly 2 out 3 votes in favor.
-In 2006, voters approved by a similar margin.
+In 2016, voters overwhelmingly approved the measure, with about 2 out 3 votes in favor.
+In 2006 and 2011, voters approved by similar margins.

 - Local funds ensure the availability of mental health and recovery services to all residents of Miami, Darke, and Shelby Counties—regardless of ability to pay—through a network of provider agencies.
 Services include (but are not limited to): counseling; 24-hour crisis services; access to hospitals and detox beds; medication-assisted treatment; supportive housing; criminal justice programs; suicide prevention; peer support; education and advocacy; prevention and wellness; community coalitions; and more.

 - While many clinical services are paid by private insurance or Medicaid, many other services are not.
 We refer to these services as what happens the “Other 23 Hours” in a day when a person is not in a clinical setting, that are critical to well-being and sustained recovery.
 As an example, recovery homes are very expensive to operate and staff 24/7, and are not reimbursed by insurance.

 - A wide range of mental health and recovery services are available in Miami, Darke, and Shelby Counties.
 The Tri-County Board is constantly working with local providers to close gaps in the “continuum of care.”
 Some highly-specialized services such as residential detox may be provided in adjacent counties, but residents of Miami, Darke, and Shelby Counties have access to them through local providers and with the support of Tri-County Board funding.